Dr. Tom Arnold

 From 1995-2006, Mr. Marsh was the Executive Director of the Grissom Air Museum.
 During his tenure, the historic aircraft collection, exhibits, educational programs, and funding grew substantially, while annual museum visitation more than tripled.
 Other endeavors include writing an op-ed column for the Indianapolis News and other papers, as well as authoring articles for history and general interest publications.
 Early in his career, Mr. Marsh founded a burglar and fire alarm company in Muncie which he operated for seven years.
 He has a business degree from Indiana University, and a Master’s degree in history from Ball State University.

-Instructor of Life Sciences
+Lecturer of Life Sciences

 M.S. – University of Michigan